team-o7/solution-challenge/README.md

 # solution-challenge
 Repository for solution challenge.
-* Note: The app is online on Playstore:
+* Note : The app is online on Playstore:

 # Sensei
 Sensei app is mostly written in dart (flutter), powered by Firebase as backend.